 In Jaima Alkauzar you can Buy Online Square box inlaid from Syria decorated with mother of pearl, various types of wood.
-A l best price.
+A strong>l best price. b>

 This product has been made taking care of even the smallest detail by means of the artisanal inlay technique in Syria, one of the few places where this technique still exists.